-|Objectives||Upon successful completion of this course, students will be able to:
+On successful completion of the course students will be able to:

 3. Identify further information and referral requirements for people who use AAC.

-5. Report on findings and make recommendations for future management for people with complex communication needs and those who use AAC
+5. Report on findings and make recommendations for future management for people with complex communication needs and those who use AAC.

-Alternative & Augmentative Communication (AAC)
+- Alternative & Augmentative Communication (AAC) and Assistive Technology

-Aided & unaided communication methods
+- Aided & unaided communication methods and Information Communication Technology

-Students are required to have successfully completed SPTH1001, SPTH1002 and SPTH1080|
+Students are required to have successfully completed SPTH2101, SPTH2102 and SPTH1080

-Tutorial: for 1 hour(s) per Week for 4 weeks
+Face to Face On Campus 1 hour(s) per Week for 4 Weeks

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.